SFe-Team-was-taken/SFe/format-specification/section3.md

 ## 3.1b Trailing sdta Chunk ("TSC") mode (SFe32 only)

-As Saga of OpenMPT has found out, it is in fact possible to increase the maximum size of the 32-bit SF 2.04 format to 8 gibibytes, if the sdta chunk is placed at the end of the file rather than in the middle as usual for SF 2.04.
+As Saga of OpenMPT has found out, it is in fact possible to increase the maximum size of the 32-bit SF 2.04 format to 8 gibibytes (GiB), if the sdta chunk is placed at the end of the file rather than in the middle as usual for SF 2.04.
 This will be referred in the SFe specification as trailing sdta chunk mode, or TSC mode for short.

-- When TSC mode is off, only the first 4 gibibytes of the SFe32 file is loaded.
+- When TSC mode is off, only the first 4 GiB of the SFe32 file is loaded.
-- When TSC mode is on, up to 8 gibibytes of the SFe32 file can be loaded.
+- When TSC mode is on, up to 8 GiB of the SFe32 file can be loaded.
-- SFe players compatible with TSC mode should adapt automatically; enable TSC mode when an SFe32 file size exceeds 4 gibibytes.
+- SFe players compatible with TSC mode should adapt automatically; enable TSC mode when an SFe32 file size exceeds 4 GiB.
-- SFe players not compatible with TSC should automatically detect a file size above 4 gibibytes and give an error message: "File too large!" or "TSC mode unsupported!".
+- SFe players not compatible with TSC should automatically detect a file size above 4 GiB, and return an error message as described in the program specification.
-- No SFe32 file will have exactly 8 gibibytes.
-The size of the sdta-list chunk, which contains the sample data, is still limited to 4 gibibytes.
+- No SFe32 file will have exactly 8 GiB.
+The size of the sdta-list chunk, which contains the sample data, is still limited to 4 GiB.

 * * *